Young faces enliven Kuwait's faded art scene

 Sheikha Paula agreed it was time for the country to improve its exhibition spaces, renovate museums and celebrate its comprehensive Islamic art collection.

-She cited the opening of the Contemporary Art Platform gallery and annual auctions organized by her daughter Lulu as evidence of a new phase in Kuwait's cultural life.
+She cited the opening of the Contemporary Art Platform gallery and annual auctions organised by her daughter Lulu as evidence of a new phase in Kuwait's cultural life.

 "It is a moment whose time has come," the former New Yorker said.
 "These young collectors now are in their late 20s and 30s.
 So this is a whole new energy.
 This is a whole new way of looking at art."